two-layer pumpkin pudding

 To my disappointment, I have all the ingredients for Pumpkin & shrimp cake except the main ingredient - ground rice.
 I prefer to use ground rice rather than rice flour as the coarse grain really gives the cake a good texture.

-After much digging around for inspiration, I decide to try a recipe my mother has translated for two-layer pumpkin pudding.
+After much digging around for inspiration, I decide to try a recipe my mother has translated from an old Burmese cookbook for two-layer pumpkin pudding.
 This would be partly guess work as some measurements are stated in teacups!

 ingredients